Statistical Inference of Optimal Allocations I: Regularities and their Implications: Appendix for manuscript

 Theorem \ref{theorem envelope Theorem for social welfare potential function} essentially shows that, under mild conditions, a generic point\footnote{ A generic property is one that holds on a residual set.} can support taking the Fr\'{e}chet derivative of $\gamma\(\lambda, g\)$.
+The conditions for Fr\'{e}chet differentiability originate from the partial convexity of $\gamma\(\lambda, g\)$ in either $\lambda$ or $g$ and the joint local Lipschitz property of $\gamma\(\lambda, g\)$ in $\(\lambda, g\)$.
 In \cite{chernozhukov2018sorted}, Hadamard differentiability is verified by direct calculations with great details of the partial effect quantile function (called sorted effect therein).
-We have demonstrated how to reformate their approach in section \ref{Weighted sorted effect}.
-Compared with \cite{chernozhukov2018sorted}, the assumptions in Theorem \ref{theorem envelope Theorem for social welfare potential function} is not more restrictive in several senses.
-First, Hadamard differentiability implies continuity (See for example \cite{averbuh1968razlivcnye}).
-Second, it is well known that for a measure space $\(\Omega, \mathcal F, \mu\)$ such that $\mathcal F$ is separable or countably generated, and $\mu$ is $\sigma$-finite, $L_p\(\Omega\)$ is separable for $1 < p < \infty$, which implies that $L_p\(\Omega\)$ is separable and reflexive when $\Omega$ is a Polish space, $\mathcal F$ is the Borel $\sigma$-algebra, and $\mu$ is a probability measure.
-Furthermore, when $\Omega$ is an open subset of $\mathbb{R}^n$ and $\mathcal F$ is the $\sigma$-algebra of Lebesgue measure, and $\mu = \mathcal{L}_{n}$ the $n$-dimensional Lebesgue measure, both $L_p\(\Omega\)$ and the Sobolev space $W^{k,p}\(\Omega\)$ is also separable and reflexive.
+We have demonstrated how to reformulate their approach in section \ref{Weighted sorted effect}.
+Compared with \cite{chernozhukov2018sorted}, the assumptions in Theorem \ref{theorem envelope Theorem for social welfare potential function} are not more restrictive in several senses.
+First, Hadamard differentiability implies continuity (See for example \cite{averbuh1968razlivcnye}) which is assumed in Theorem \ref{theorem envelope Theorem for social welfare potential function}.
+Second, it is well known that for a measure space $\(\Omega, \mathcal F, \mu\)$ such that $\mathcal F$ is separable or countably generated, and $\mu$ is $\sigma$-finite, $L^p\(\Omega\)$ is separable for $1 < p < \infty$, which implies that $L^p\(\Omega\)$ is separable and reflexive when $\Omega$ is a Polish space, $\mathcal F$ is the Borel $\sigma$-algebra, and $\mu$ is a probability measure.
+Therefore $L^p\(\Omega\)$ for $1 < p < \infty$ satisfies the second result of Theorem \ref{theorem envelope Theorem for social welfare potential function}.
+Furthermore, when $\Omega$ is an open subset of $\mathbb{R}^n$ and $\mathcal F$ is the $\sigma$-algebra of Lebesgue measure, and $\mu = \mathcal{L}_{n}$ the $n$-dimensional Lebesgue measure, both $L^p\(\Omega\)$ and the Sobolev space $W^{k,p}\(\Omega\)$ are also separable and reflexive.
+Hence they also satisfy the second result of Theorem \ref{theorem envelope Theorem for social welfare potential function}.
 Third, we do not directly make assumptions about the underlying distribution $\mu$, such as requiring compact support or having a continuous density function.